 Indigenous peoples in North America have long recognized the healing properties of cranberries.
 Cranberry juice was, among other things, used to wash out wounds.2

-Vaccinium macrocarpon originates in North America.
-American cranberries are mainly grown on the eastern north coast of the USA and in the eastern part of Canada (Quebec, Newfoundland, Prince Edward Island).
+Vaccinium macrocarpon originated in North America.
+American cranberries are mainly grown on the northern East Coast of the US and in the eastern part of Canada (Quebec, Newfoundland, Prince Edward Island).
 Cranberries are also cultivated in Europe.
-Latvia is the largest European producer of cranberries, with an area of about 100 ha dedicated to growing cranberries.15
+Latvia is the largest European producer of cranberries, with an area of about 100 hectares dedicated to growing cranberries.15

-Cranberries cultivated on a large commercial scale are grown in low-nitrogen and wet soils with moderate to acidic pH values.
-Cranberries thrive in bright locations, with the seeds requiring light to germinate.
-Cranberries reproduce through propagating root sprouts.
-The branches grow up to 1 m per year into a low growing shrub, reaching maximum heights of 10–20 cm.
+Cranberries cultivated on a large commercial scale are grown in low-nitrogen, wet soils with moderate to acidic pH values.
+Whether in large fields or in a garden, cranberries thrive in bright locations.
+The seeds require light to germinate, and cranberries reproduce through propagating root sprouts.
+The branches grow up to 1 m per year into a low-growing shrub, reaching maximum heights of 10–20 cm.
 Their evergreen leaves have a leathery, waxy coating.14

-If you want to eat and sell fresh cranberries, you have to harvest them dry.
-In the US, only about 5–15% of the harvest is dry picked using mechanical pickers.
-Dry harvesting has higher labor costs, but the yield is much higher than with wet harvesting.14
+If you want to sell fresh cranberries, you have to harvest them dry.
+In the US, only about 5–15% of the harvest is picked dry using mechanical pickers.
+Dry harvesting has higher labor costs, but the revenue is much higher than with wet harvesting.14

 Pests: The parasitic fungus Exobasidium perenne is a common pest in cranberry leaves.
-The Carsia sororiata, Cranberry fritillary, and the cranberry blue are all further potential pests of cranberries.
+The Manchester treble-bar, cranberry fritillary, and the cranberry blue are all further potential pests of cranberries.

 Are cranberries and lingonberries the same?
 Cranberries and lingonberries (Vaccinium vitis-idaea) are often thought to be the same fruit, especially given their similar appearance.
 Both plants are of the blueberry genus, but they are two different species.
 Cranberries bear much larger fruits than lingonberries.
 They have four air chambers that make them lighter than water.

 Cranberries may also be confused with the Andromeda polifolia (bog rosemary) because of their similar distribution area.
 The flowers and fruits of Andromeda polifolia are similar to American cranberries, but their leaves are more similar to rosemary leaves.
 Andromeda polifolia contains Grayanotoxin, which affects the body much like Aconitum (wolf’s-bane).
-It can cause burning sensations in the mouth, salivation, circulatory problems and difficulty swallowing.
-It can furthermore lead to dizziness and intoxication.
-Andromeda polifolia is used in traditional medicine to lower blood pressure.2
+They can cause burning sensations in the mouth, salivation, circulatory problems, and difficulty swallowing.
+Furthermore, eating them can lead to dizziness and intoxication.
+They are used in traditional medicine to lower blood pressure.2

 Cranberries (Vaccinium macrocarpon) are of the Vaccinium genus in the heath family (Vaccinium macrocarpon).